chunhuizng/amuse/README.md

-# Working Memory Retains Essential Temporal Multimodal Sequences
+# Efficient Temporal Multimodal Sequences for Vision, Language, and Audio

-This repository is the official implementation of the paper **Working Memory Retains Essential Temporal Multimodal Sequences** (Submission #5).
+This repository is the official implementation of the paper **Efficient Temporal Multimodal Sequences for Vision, Language, and Audio**.

 ## Project Overview